aazard/Tiny-USB-Office-2021--Enhanced-for-XP/README.md

 #### **Created by using [FoldersReport**](http://www.nirsoft.net/)**

-* **I removed the empty folders, they eat 4kb each!
-Plus some unneeded txt files saving a few kb**

 |**Folder** |**Size Of Files** |**Size On Disk** |**Files** |
 | :-: | :-: | :-: | :-: |
 |` `APP = 100k zipper v1.21 |` `71 KB |` `72 KB |` `1 |